 - Within the compensation of a salesperson, there is usually a salaried component (fixed cost) and a commission (variable cost).

 As the level of usage of a semi-variable cost item increases, the fixed component of the cost will not change, while the variable component will increase.
 The formula for this relationship is:

 b = Variable cost per unit of activity

 x = Number of units of activity

-For example, if a company owns a production line, the total cost of that equipment in a month is a mixed cost.
+For example, if a company owns a production line, the total cost of that equipment in a month is a semi-variable cost.
 The depreciation associated with the asset is a fixed cost, since it does not vary from period to period, while the utilities expense will vary depending upon the amount of time during which the production line is operational.
 The fixed cost of the production line is $10,000 per month, while the variable cost of utilities is $150 per hour.
-If the production line runs for 160 hours per month, then the mixed cost calculation is:
+If the production line runs for 160 hours per month, then the semi-variable cost calculation is:

 $34,000 Total cost = $10,000 fixed cost + ($150/hour x 160 hours)